Religious habit: Sisters

 Historically, the religious habit of Catholic sisters was a visible sign of a woman's consecration to God.
 Different orders adhere to different styles of dress; these styles have changed over time.
 For example, in former times, the Daughters of Charity of Saint Vincent de Paul wore a cornette instead of a veil.
-Due the ecclesiastical document Perfectae caritatis, many congregations decided to simplify their habits, to conform to the attire of the culture they are working in, or to even discard their use entirely.
+Due to the ecclesiastical document Perfectae caritatis, many congregations decided to simplify their habits, to conform to the attire of the culture they are working in, or to even discard their use entirely.

 While styles vary, for those wearing the traditional habit, three pieces are consistently worn: tunic (robe), belt/cincture, veil.
 The habit of some Dominican Sisters consists of a tunic, belt (cincture), scapular, veil, rosary, and on formal occasions a cappa (mantle).
 Even for orders that have chosen not to wear a habit, these sisters often share a common appearance: calf-length skirt, blouse or sweater, visible cross necklace.